-The following table summarizes, on a pro forma as adjusted basis as of September 30, 2013, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us by existing stockholders and investors participating in this offering at an assumed initial public offering price of \$8.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of September 30, 2013, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us by existing stockholders and investors participating in this offering at an assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus), before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table below shows, investors participating in this offering will pay an average price per share substantially higher than our existing stockholders paid.

-Shares Pure chased Total Conside ration Average Price Number Percent Amount Percent Per Share Existing stockholders before this offering 12,175,036 71% \$124,797,000 76% \$ 10.25 Investors participating in this offering 5,000,000 29% 40,000,000 24% 8.00 Total 17,175,036 100% \$164,797,000 100% \$ 9.60
+Shares Purchased Total Consideration Average Price Number Percent Amount Percent Per Share Existing stockholders before this offering 12,108,918 71% \$124,783,000 62% \$ 10.31 Investors participating in this offering 5,000,000 29% 75,000,000 38% 15.00 Total 17,108,918 100% \$199,783,000 100% \$ 11.68

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$8.00 per share would increase (decrease) the total consideration paid by investors participating in this offering, total consideration paid by all stockholders and the average price per share paid by all stockholders by approximately \$5.0 million, \$5.0 million and \$0.30, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover page of this prospectus) would increase (decrease) the total consideration paid by investors participating in this offering, total consideration paid by all stockholders and the average price per share paid by all stockholders by approximately \$5.0 million, \$5.0 million and \$0.29, respectively, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-An increase of one million shares in the number of shares offered by us, as set forth on the cover of this prospectus, would increase the total consideration paid by investors participating in this offering, increase total consideration paid by all stockholders and decrease the average price per share paid by all stockholders by approximately \$8.0 million, \$8.0 million and \$0.09 per share, respectively, assuming that the assumed initial public offering price of \$8.00 per share remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, a decrease of one million shares in the number of shares offered by us, as set forth on the cover of this prospectus, would decrease the total consideration paid by investors participating in this offering, decrease total consideration paid by all stockholders and increase the average price per share paid by all stockholders by approximately \$8.0 million, \$8.0 million and \$0.09 per share, respectively, assuming the assumed initial public offering price of \$8.00 per share remains the same, and before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase of one million shares in the number of shares offered by us, as set forth on the cover of this prospectus, would increase the total consideration paid by investors participating in this offering, total consideration paid by all stockholders and the average price per share paid by all stockholders by approximately \$15.0 million, \$15.0 million and \$0.18 per share, respectively, assuming that the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a decrease of one million shares in the number of shares offered by us, as set forth on the cover of this prospectus, would decrease the total consideration paid by investors participating in this offering, total consideration paid by all stockholders and the average price per share paid by all stockholders by approximately \$15.0 million and \$0.21 per share, respectively, assuming the assumed initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and before deducting the estimated underwriting discounts and commissions and estimated offering price of \$15.00 per share (the mid-point of the price range set forth on the cover of this prospectus) remains the same, and before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.